vmware-archive/gp-r/HomePage.md

 # <a name="overview"/> Overview
 In a traditional analytics workflow using R, data are loaded from a data source, modeled or visualized, and the model scoring results are pushed back to the data source.
 Such an approach works well when (i) the amount of data can be loaded into memory, and (ii) the transfer of large amounts of data is inexpensive and/or fast.
 Here we explore the situation involving large data sets where these two assumptions are violated.

-The Pivotal Greenplum database (GPDB), a massively parallelized implementation of the popular PostgreSQL database, offers several alternatives to interact with R using the in-database analytics paradigm in a distributed environment.
-There are many ways to use R with the Greenplum database.
+The Pivotal Greenplum database (GPDB) and PivotalHD w/ HAWQ offers several alternatives to interact with R using the in-database/in-Hadoop analytics paradigm.
+There are many ways to use R with the Pivotal platform.
 In this guide, we will outline the most common practices and provide code examples to help get you started.

 Official documentation can be found here:
 * [GPDB Product Page](https://support.emc.com/products/13148_Greenplum-Database/Topics/pg42716/)